warranty of fitness

 Primary tabs

-An implied warranty of fitness for a particular purposes, as stated in U.C.C. § 2-315, applies when the seller, at the time of contracting, has reason to know of any particular purpose for which the goods are required as well as reason to know that the buyer is relying on the seller’s skill or judgment to select or furnish suitable goods.
+An implied warranty of fitness for a particular purpose, as outlined in U.C.C. § 2-315, applies when the seller knows, at the time of contracting, the specific purpose for which the goods are required and that the buyer is relying on the seller’s expertise to select appropriate goods.
+This warranty applies to retailers, distributors, and manufacturers, and arises only when:

-1. the purchaser intends to use the goods for a particular purpose;
+1. The purchaser intends to use the goods for a particular purpose;

-3. the seller has reason to know that the buyer is relying on the seller’s skill and judgment.
+3. The seller knows the buyer is relying on the seller’s skill and judgment.

-An implied warranty of fitness for a particular purpose may be waived by the buyer if the buyer is an expert or brings in outside experts.
+This implied warranty can be waived if the buyer is an expert or brings in outside experts.
 For instance, in Keith v.
-Buchanan, 173 Cal.
-App.
-3d 13, 220 Cal.
-Rptr.
-392 (1985), the plaintiff bought a boat from the defendant for the particular purpose of being “seaworthy.”
-Because plaintiff’s friend, who was experienced with boats, examined the boat before plaintiff’s purchase, the court found that the plaintiff had waived his implied warranty of fitness for a particular purpose.
+Buchanan, the plaintiff bought a boat from the defendant to be “seaworthy.”
+Since the plaintiff’s experienced friend examined the boat before the purchase, the Court ruled that the plaintiff waived the implied warranty of fitness for a particular purpose.

-[Last updated in September of 2021 by the Wex Definitions Team]
+[Last updated in July of 2024 by the Wex Definitions Team]